Advising Information for Students in PS/IR

-If you have a question or concern about your program—what you are supposed to take, course availability, course substitutions, gpa concerns, and so on—your advisor is your first point of contact.
+If you have a question or concern about your program—what you are supposed to take, course availability, course substitutions, concerns about your GPA, and so on—your advisor is your first point of contact.
 But, if it something that is time sensitive or an emergency, there are other people you can talk to and who will help you.
 In no particular order, you can talk to:

 - any of the Political Science professors with whom you have a class

-- Dr. Federici, Department Chair, or Pam Davis, Executive Aide, both in Peck Hall 209
+- Dr. Atchison, Department Chair, or the Department's Executive Aide, both in Peck Hall 209

 - faculty members with an open door; or

 - one of the advisors in the College of Liberal Arts Advising Center

 Between your advisor and all of theses other people, even time-sensitive issues can be addressed in a timely fashion.
-Ask—people want to help you stay on track and succeed, and will be happy to help!
+Just ask—people want to help you stay on track and succeed, and will be happy to help!

 The best way to stay on track in your major and for graduation is to be informed.
 Anything you will ever want or need to know about your program is available online 24/7.
 Much of it is also available in hard copy on the racks outside our department office in Peck Hall.

 For information on University rules and General Education requirements, you can go to the MTSU Undergraduate Catalog.

-For information on your major—program requirements, Upper-Division Forms, course descriptions, student organizations, internship opportunities, study abroad opportunities, faculty contact information, and much more—you can browse the contents of this website.
+For information on your major—program requirements, course descriptions, student organizations, internship opportunities, study abroad opportunities, faculty contact information, and much more—you can browse the contents of this website.

-For up to date notifications of speakers, films, Departments events and workshops, and internship and job opportunities—"friend" the Department Facebook page (login and search for MTSU political science).
+For up to date notifications of speakers, films, Departments events and workshops, and internship and job opportunities—follow the Department's social media pages (especially Facebook and Instagram).